dat-ecosystem-archive/docs/docs/overview.md

-# Dat Overview & Tutorial
+# Dat Concept Overview

 This overview will introduce you to Dat, a new type of distributed data tool, and help you make the most of it.
 Dat uses modern cryptography, decentralized networks, and content versioning so you can share and publish data with ease.
-After covering the core concepts of Dat, a tutorial will get you sharing and downloading data with Dat Desktop or dat command line.

 With Dat, we want to make data sharing, publishing, and archiving fit into your workflow.
-Dat's unique design works wherever you store your data.
+Build with the needs of researchers, librarians, and developers in mind, Dat's unique design works wherever you store your data.
 You can keep files synced whether they're on your laptop, a public data repository, or in a drawer of hard drives.
 Dat securely ties all these places together, creating a dynamic data archive.
 Spend less time managing files, more time digging into data (unfortunately we cannot sort your hard drive drawer, yet).

-**Install Dat now.** Then it'll be ready to use when you get to the tutorial section, perfect!
+**Install Dat now.** Then you can play with Dat while learning how it works!

 <a href="https://datproject.org/install#desktop" target="_blank" title="Install Dat Desktop"><img src="/assets/install_desktop.png" alt="Install Dat Desktop" style="width:250px;"/></a>
 <a href="https://datproject.org/install#terminal" target="_blank" title="Install dat command line"><img src="/assets/install_cli.png" alt="Install dat command line" style="width:250px;"/></a>